Ales – U.S. Open Beer Championship Categories

 Color: Brown to very dark

 Clarity: Chill haze is acceptable at low temperatures.
-Slight yeast haze may be evident in bottle conditioned versions.
+Slight yeast haze may be present in bottle conditioned versions.

-Perceived Malt Aroma & Flavor: Cocoa, dark or dried fruit and/or caramel aroma attributes should be present along with malty sweetness.
+Perceived Malt Aroma & Flavor: Any cocoa, dark or dried fruit, or caramel aroma attributes should be present along with malty sweetness.

-Perceived Hop Aroma & Flavor: Low, if present.
+Perceived Hop Aroma & Flavor: Absent, or low if present.

 Perceived Bitterness: Medium-low to medium

-Fermentation Characteristics: Fruity-estery aromas and flavors (especially banana) are appropriate at low levels.
-Diacetyl character should not be perceived.
+Fermentation Characteristics: Fruity esters (especially banana) are absent or present at low levels.
+Clove-like phenolic flavor and aroma may be present at low to medium-low levels.
+Diacetyl character should not be present.

 Body: Low to medium